 - Limitations on our liability to you

 Communications and Notices.
 How we will communicate with you and provide legal notices.

-How we will communicate with you: You consent to us communicating with you electronically, through the Online Banking Communication Centre (Message Centre and Alert Centre), your Devices, RBC websites, email, personal digital assistant, or fax (electronic means).
+How we will communicate with you: You consent to us communicating with you electronically, through the Online Banking Communication Centre, your Devices, RBC websites, email, personal digital assistant, or fax (electronic means).
 We may also communicate with you or send you notifications by mail.